asvae/executors/README.md

 executor.stop()
 ```

-You have to stop `RepeatExecutor` to disable it.
+You have to stop `RepeatExecutor` if you don't need it anymore.
 Similar to `setInterval` command it won't be garbage collected until then.

 -----------------------